Apply for a short overseas program

 Once you have received approval for your SOMSAS application, begin your La Trobe Abroad Online OSP Application

 You will need to login with your La Trobe University Student Login if you are not accessing the application portal from campus.

 - Personal Details

-- Bank Details
+- Bank Details to receive funding payments

-Step 5 – Application Submission
+Step 5 – Application Outcome

 Please note: as payments can take a few weeks to be processed, late applications may not receive any grant/scholarship funds in time for the program.